Motorcyclist on the Road with Sky and Green Fields Behind

 Is Yamaha better than Kawasaki?
 It all depends on what you’re looking for.
 If it has to do with fairing, Kawasaki motorcycles will take the lead because it has a thicker fairing than Yamaha.
 If we talk about the engine’s power and durability, both brands are almost the same, save that the cross-plane crank on a Yamaha bike has a better sound than Kawasaki.

 How much does a 2019 Honda motorcycle cost?
 That sounds like a tricky question because the 2019 Honda motorcycle lineup comes in a range of prices.
-From something in the region of $2,500 to $31,800, you can make an order of your choice.
-Meanwhile, the average cost is something in the neighborhood of $9,000.
+From something in the region of $2,500 to $31,800.
+The average cost is something in the neighborhood of $9,000.

 How much does a decent motorcycle cost?
 It all depends on what you mean by a decent motorcycle.
 But if you expect a new bike, the average price you can get, at least for a beginner, is somewhere between $5000 and $10,000.
 In all, motorcycle prices vary wildly.